Skip to main content

 Our accredited Mathematics MMath degree includes an extra year for your integrated Master's.

-In Stage 4 you’ll work on a research project in applied mathematics, pure mathematics or statistics.
+In Stage 4 you’ll work on a research project in applied mathematics or pure mathematics.
 During this stage, you’ll also study more advanced modules and draw on the research expertise of our staff.

 All our mathematics and statistics degrees focus on three core areas: